-- a. an award publicly presented in recognition of public service; - b. attendance of any employee at a hosted meal when it is provided in conjunction with a meeting directly related to the conduct of City business or where official attendance by the employee as a staff representative is appropriate; - c. normal exchange of hospitality between persons doing business together; - d. token items valued at less than five (5) dollars; and - e. any gift which would have been offered or given to the individual if the individual was not a City employee.
+- a. an award publicly presented in recognition of public service; - b. attendance of any employee at a hosted meal when it is provided in conjunction with a meeting directly related to the conduct of City business or where official attendance by the employee as a staff representative is appropriate; - c. normal exchange of hospitality between persons doing business together; - d. any gift or other thing of value having either a fair market value or aggregate actual cost greater than that established by Colorado law (\$59 annual in 2020); and - e. any gift which would have been offered or given to the individual if the individual was not a City employee.